-As an example of Definition 4.3, consider the well-detailed case of unfolding of a recurrent artificial neural network (RNN) into a feedforward artificial neural network (FNN) that implements the same input/output function, as in \cite{doerig2019unfolding}.
+As an example of Definition 4.3, consider the well-detailed case of unfolding a recurrent artificial neural network (RNN) into a feedforward artificial neural network (FNN) that implements the same I/O function, as in \cite{doerig2019unfolding}.
 In such an unfolding, many properties are lost.
-E.g., a single-hidden-layer FNN can also approximate any continuous function to arbitrary precision \cite{cybenko1989approximation, hornik1989multilayer}.
-Yet, it lacks recurrence, temporal dynamics, higher-order structure, broadcasting, depth, etc. On the other hand, some things remain unchanged, like its substrate and activation functions (i.e., it is still an artificial neural network with individual artificial neurons and connections, running on a computer, etc.).
-The number and scope of these lost properties defines the \textit{universal substitution distance}.
-An alternative comparison might be the human brain.
-Can a human brain be substituted with a functionally-equivalent single-hidden-layer FNN, even one impractically astronomically wide?
-It is perhaps possible (depending on the notion of possibility)---let us not take sides right now---but the point of this definition is that, if such a substitution were possible, the number of properties ``lost'' would be much larger (e.g., the brain is biological, contains things like local field potentials, dendritic mechanics, molecular properties, etc.).
+E.g., while a single-hidden-layer FNN can approximate any continuous function to arbitrary precision \cite{cybenko1989approximation, hornik1989multilayer}, it lacks recurrence, temporal dynamics, higher-order structure, broadcasting, depth, etc. On the other hand, some things remain unchanged, like its substrate and activation functions (i.e., it is still an artificial neural network with individual artificial neurons and connections, running on a computer, etc.).
+The scope of these lost properties defines the \textit{substitution distance} (Definition 4.3).

-\begin{definition}[Consciousness-Relevant Properties] For a system $s$ with substitution distance $d_S(s, s')$ to a non-conscious system $s'$, let $\mathcal{P}$ be the set of properties lost under this substitution.
-A theory of consciousness $T$ is non-trivial only if $T$'s predictions are sensitive to (or grounded in) some subset of $\mathcal{P}$. \end{definition}
+\begin{definition}[Consciousness-Relevant Properties] For a system $s$ with substitution distance $d_S(s, s')$ to a non-conscious system $s'$, let $\mathcal{P}$ be the set of properties lost following this substitution.
+A theory of consciousness, $T$, is non-trivial only if $T$'s predictions are sensitive to (or grounded in) some subset of $\mathcal{P}$, since by Definition 4.2, for non-conscious systems only trivial theories are possible. \end{definition}

-This follows naturally from the previous definitions: given a pair of systems, and one is a non-conscious universal substitution, then for a theory of consciousness to be non-trivial it must somehow differentiate the two.
-If it is a non-trivial theory, it cannot say that the non-conscious system is conscious, so therefore the difference must lie in the properties lost following substitution.
+This follows naturally from the previous definitions: given a pair of systems, and one is a non-conscious substitution, then for a theory of consciousness to be non-trivial it must somehow differentiate the two.
+If it is a non-trivial theory of consciousness, it cannot predict that the non-conscious system is conscious, so therefore the difference must lie in the properties lost compared to the non-conscious substitution.